PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/branch.md

 - Keep names short: `ubuntu20`, not `for-server-with-ubuntu-version-20`
 - Use dashes `-` for separators
-- Ensure it's truly permanent—otherwise, use a temporary branch instead
+- Ensure it's truly permanent-otherwise, use a temporary branch instead

 ---